bendigiorgio/kiso/README.md

-# Maison Components
+# Kiso

-Maison Components is a modern, customizable, and highly flexible component library for Next.js applications.
+Kiso is a modern, customizable, and highly flexible component library for Next.js applications.
 It is built using TypeScript, TailwindCSS, and Radix UI.

 For incremental adoption or to suit your project's needs, feel free to just copy the code for each component individually if you don't want to install all the dependencies.